José Escarpín and his Guinness World Record at Tablao Flamenco 1911

 There are names that are, in themselves, living history of flamenco.
 Antonio Canales is one of them.
-And this July 19th and 20th, the maestro’s duende returns to the place where time stands still: Tablao Flamenco 1911, the oldest tablao in the world.
+And this August 2nd and 3rd, the maestro’s duende returns to the place where time stands still: Tablao Flamenco 1911, the oldest in the world.

 Those who have seen him on stage know it’s more than just dance.
 It’s strength, elegance, and the weight of a life devoted to the art of flamenco.
 Canales needs no introduction: he danced with the greatest—from Paco de Lucía to Camarón—and became a giant in his own right, honored with the National Dance Award.